gristlabs/grist-help/help/page-widgets.md

 ## Changing widget or its data

 If you'd like to change a widget or the data it displays after it's added, you may do so.
-Click the three-dots button on the top left of your widget, and select "Widget options".
+Click the three-dots button on the top right of your widget, and select "Widget options".
 This opens the right-side panel.
 Click on "Change Widget".

 *![change_widget](images/change_widget.png)*